10 Health Tech Companies to Watch in 2019

 Founded in 2014, HabitNu is a healthcare tech company that offers a solution for preventing and managing heart diseases and diabetes.
 Their platform brings together online coaches, tutorials, forums, and community support for at-risk people.

 If you care about your fitness, the chances are that you know about Fitbit.
-The health tech company was one of the early pioneers of heart health optimized wearables.
-Its flagship smartwatch, Fitbit Charge 3, now allows you to stay on top of your physical, mental and emotional health.
+The health tech company was one of the early pioneers of heart health-optimized wearables.
+Its flagship smartwatch, Fitbit Charge 3, now allows you to stay on top of your physical, mental, and emotional health.
 Besides, it now monitors your sleep patterns, helping those suffering from insomnia, sleep apnea, etc.

 #7.
 Cardiac Insight

 As you can infer from the name, Cardiac Insight is at the forefront of cardiac disease diagnosis, treatment, and patient care.
 They develop body-worn devices and solutions that help speed up diagnosis and treatment.
-In fact, its latest product, Cardea Solo, has been touted as a wearable ECG system that can help reduce diagnosis of heart arrhythmia to under 7 days.
+In fact, its latest product, Cardea Solo, has been touted as a wearable ECG system that can help reduce the diagnosis of heart arrhythmia to under 7 days.

 AiCure takes advantage of AI to visually confirm that a patient has ingested medication, which is particularly useful for the success of cardiovascular clinical stage trials.
 AiCure’s clinically approved AI system works on smartphones to optimize patient behavior and reduce risks associated with clinical research.

 Prognos is yet another AI-driven health tech company.
-It leverages Big Data and machine learning in their devices to empower cardiologists and doctors with insights they can use to make earlier and more precise decisions to improve heart health.
+It leverages Big Data and machine learning in its devices to empower cardiologists and doctors with insights they can use to make earlier and more precise decisions to improve heart health.